OpenMage/rfcs/proposed/0002-release-schedule.md

 ## Implementation

 - Vote on the alternatives above and choose the winner
-- Designate the appropriate "default" branch in GitHub admin
+- Designate the appropriate "default" branch in GitHub admin as per the winning strategy
 - Rename and/or delete inactive branches as necessary (perhaps after some time after an announcement in case they are being actively used)
 - Update all existing PRs to the appropriate branch (can be done gradually)
+- Lock old branches (1.9.4.x and 20.0) to avoid accidental merges if possible.
 - Codify the strategy into the main project `README.md` file
 - Announce new release strategy in a blog post